alexkh/ywm/README.md

 # ywm
 Minimalist window manager with only dependence: libXCB

-At this point, a mouse with 5 buttons is required, the buttons 4 and 5, usually acting as 'back' and 'forward' buttons in browsers.
+At this point, a mouse with at least 5 buttons is required, the buttons 4 and 5, normally acting as 'back' and 'forward' buttons in browsers.
 This window manager assigns a different function to the back button: it is used for moving windows.
 See Usage section for details.